Master's degree // Study online in English

 - E-learning is a great way to progress further in your career - you can balance the demands of your course with your everyday commitments, allowing you to keep working while you learn.

 - You don't have to come on to campus to attend lectures and seminars, so you won’t have to worry about relocating.

 - Since there are no borders limiting our activities, our e-learning programmes are truly international awarding internationally recognised degrees.

-- You'll have the option to study at home after the kids have gone to bed, in a library, in a coffee shop - or even on the bus.
-In fact, if you can access the internet, you can access nearly everything you need for our e-learning courses.
+- You'll have the option to study at home, in a library, in a coffee shop - or even on the bus.
+In fact, if you can access the internet, you can access everything you need for our e-learning courses.

 - All our e-learning courses have start dates twice a year, giving you added options.

 - Any qualification you earn from us by e-learning is of equal value to one obtained studying on campus.